GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **Git Interface**

 **Repository:** [kdheepak/lazygit.nvim](https://github.com/kdheepak/lazygit.nvim)
-This plugin integrates the popular LazyGit terminal UI into Neovim, enabling you to manage git repositories with a visual interface.
-It simplifies complex git operations while keeping you inside Neovim.
+This plugin integrates the popular LazyGit terminal UI into GarudaNvim, enabling you to manage git repositories with a visual interface.
+It simplifies complex git operations while keeping you inside GarudaNvim.

 ---